medvir/MinVar/README.md

   result is a table of mutations
 - `annotated_mutations.csv` mutations at amminoacid level with indication of the gene, the position on the gene, wild type and frequency

+### Created by `reportdrm.py`

+- `report.md` and `report.pdf` final report with subtye estimate based on alignment of reads to different references and tables with mutations.
+The pdf report is created from the template `minvar/db/template.tex`.